 1) It violates the NAP.

-We can’t just confiscate property from the children that they have already earned; it’s not ours to take.
-Do not take or even refuse to give a child something he has rightfully earned (there are exceptions, like in self defense).
+We can’t just confiscate property that they have already earned; it’s not ours to take.
+Do not take or even refuse to give a child something she has rightfully earned (there are exceptions, like in self defense).

 2) You don’t want her stuff.